The scheme aims to help address the housing crisis by providing a grant towards the renovation of vacant and derelict properties.

 In 2022 the Government announced a new grant to help first-time buyers purchase a vacant or derelict property and turn it into a home without the need for planning permission.

 The so-called Croí Cónaithe (Towns) Fund Scheme offers eligible first-time buyers a grant of up to €50,000 and is yet another scheme to try tackle the nationwide housing crisis.

 €50 million in funding has been allocated to local authorities under the scheme with the aim of delivering 2,000 homes by 2025.

 The grant is another part of the Government's strategy to tackle the ongoing housing crisis and is targeted at towns and villages where vacant and derelict buildings could be repurposed as residential units.

-The aim of the new grant is twofold: to provide more assistance to first-time buyers (especially those struggling to find properties in their price range), and to tackle the issue of vacant and derelict properties locally which are a blight on many towns and villages nationwide.
+The aim of the new grant is twofold: to provide more assistance to first-time buyers (especially those struggling to find properties in their price range), and to tackle the issue of vacant and derelict properties which are a blight on many towns and villages nationwide.

 So what grant figures have been announced?

-Where someone is looking to access the top-up grant, an independent report must be undertaken by a quantity surveyor or engineer to confirm the property is unsound.
+If you're looking to access the top-up grant, an independent report must be undertaken by a quantity surveyor or engineer to confirm the property is unsound.
 The report must then be submitted along with the application.
 Those applying will be required to indicate in their application whether or not they are seeking the top-up grant.